International Congresses of Dipterology

 Processing the response to the Second Circular may require secretarial assistance.

 Finalisation of the Congress Organisation.
-It should be decided (if not already done so) whether the Chairman of the Organizing Committee will also act as Congress President or whether a senior academic should be offered this ceremonial rôle.
+It should be decided (if not already done so) whether the Chair of the Organizing Committee will also act as Congress President or whether a senior academic should be offered this ceremonial rôle.

 Organisation of exhibits, whether commercial or institutional, for display during the Congress, e.g. booksellers, equipment manufacturers/suppliers or university biological departments.